The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Introduction

-for all primitive quadratic character $\chi_{D}$ over $\Q(i)$ ($D$ is the discriminant $\in \mathcal{O} \setminus \{0 \}$).
-In what follows, we denote $\delta$ such that $E_{\Gamma}(X) \ll_{\epsilon} X^{\delta+\epsilon}$.
-We then apply the convex bound $\theta = 1/4$ to the estimate~\eqref{Balog-Biro-Cherubini-Laaksonen} to elicit $\delta = 23/14$.
-In order to make $\theta$ smaller, we tackle the subconvexity problem as in some antecedent works in the literature.
-Michel and Venkatesh~\cite{MichelVenkatesh2010} solved this problem for $\GL_{1}$ and $\GL_{2}$ $L$-functions over general number fields with subconvex exponent unspecified.
-Nelson~\cite{Nelson2019} recently established (in his tour de force argument) a \textit{spectral reciprocity}\footnote{for the third moment of central values of automorphic $L$-functions on $\PGL_{2}$} to obtain Weyl-type subconvexity, generalising the theorem of Conrey--Iwaniec~\cite{ConreyIwaniec2000}.
-We will use his result to infer the best possible and conjectural bounds on $E_{\Gamma}(X)$.
-Generalisation of the Kuznetsov--Bykovski\u{\i} formula to our context has been offered in~\cite{WuZabradi2019}.
+for all primitive quadratic characters $\chi_{D}$ over $\Q(i)$ with $D$ the discriminant $\in \mathcal{O} \setminus \{0 \}$.
+In what follows, the letter $\delta$ means that $E_{\Gamma}(X) = O_{\epsilon}(X^{\delta+\epsilon})$.
+If we insert the convex exponent~$\theta = 1/4$ in the bound~\eqref{Balog-Biro-Cherubini-Laaksonen}, then we obtain $\delta = 23/14$.
+In order to make $\theta$ smaller, we need to prove subconvex bounds as in the antecedent work in the literature.
+Michel--Venkatesh~\cite{MichelVenkatesh2010} solved this problem for $L$-functions on $\GL_{1}$ and $\GL_{2}$ over number fields with a subconvex~exponent unspecified.
+In his tour de force work, Nelson~\cite{Nelson2020} has recently shown spectral reciprocity~for a cubic moment of central values of automorphic $L$-functions on $\GL_{2}$, obtaining Weyl-strength subconvexity that reinforces the work of Conrey--Iwaniec~\cite{ConreyIwaniec2000} and Petrow--Young~\cite{PetrowYoung2020,PetrowYoung2022}.